 Whether or not the presence of illegal drug activity will disappear is something that will be difficult to track.
 The idea of meeting your local dealer has been around for decades, casting doubt on the new law and how criminal activity will be regulated following this political move.
 It should be noted that the government’s plan to regulate access and distribution is expected to bring in upwards of $5-billion dollars in tax revenue per year.*

 Canadians celebrated the last unofficial celebration of marijuana on April 20th but the fight for legalization is still far from over.
 Unlike smoking tobacco, the new laws prohibit smoking cannabis in any public space.

 After an 11-year celebration that took place at Dundas-Square in Toronto, this year’s 4/20 celebration didn’t go off as planned.
 In an attempt to bring the event to Nathan Phillips Square, event organizer 420Toronto was denied a permit to bring vendors, speakers and activists to the space in front of City Hall.
 While many made their way to the square regardless of the permit denial, they were met with a large police presence but continued to celebrate throughout the afternoon.

-While the B.C.-based Canna Clinic dispensary chain has begun to close their doors, many wonder if and when other similar businesses will do the same.
+While the B.C.-based Canna Clinic dispensary chain has begun to close their doors, many wonder if and when other similar businesses will do the same and whether the American Hemp Oil business will follow suit.
 Often avoiding being shut down by noting efforts to provide patients with cannabis for medical purposes, the landscape of unregulated dispensaries will likely come to an end.
 The government has made it clear that medical cannabis will be subject to different rules than recreational cannabis and moving forward, the only way to purchase medical cannabis is from a federally licensed producer online, by written order, or over the phone and delivered by secure mail.

 Stay tuned for updates on this developing story.